 For many of us, the cars we grew up in were nothing special—just something to get around in, and which would eventually be replaced with another once worn out.
 But in thinking this way, we’re possibly missing the making of great memories.
 This 1962 Impala belonged to my widowed Grandmother, who lived in Hollywood, Florida.
 We made numerous family vacation trips here as I was growing up, and to this day, Key Lime pie (made from real Key Limes off the tree in her back yard) is still my favorite dessert.
 This car would later be replaced with a mid-70s Nova, which I would own for a while (after Grandma passed) before finally selling it off.

-There’s not enough in the photo for me to ID the model year of this E-type Jaguar, and I honestly don’t remember it at all—it belonged to my uncle, who was a Nashville, Tennessee studio musician who later had his own recording studio (he produced the Smokey and the Bandit soundtrack, and Elvis once shot a hole in his guitar by accident when looking at a gun during a break in a recording session).
+There’s not enough in the photo for me to ID the model year of this E-type Jaguar, and I honestly don’t remember it at all—it belonged to my uncle, who was a Nashville, Tennessee studio musician who later had his own recording studio (he played on / engineered music for Elvis, Dolly, Jerry Reed, etc.).
 I remember he had a pair of Mercedes 300SL coupes later on when I was in college.

 Well, here I am again a few years later, and joined by a full complement of three brothers and two cousins in a quick staged photo behind my grandparent’s 1966 Pontiac Tempest.
 Grandpa (also a Pontiac Man) had installed clear plastic seat covers in the car—a wise move, as I was very susceptible to motion sickness as a child and “christened” the back seat of that car several times.
 This car would end up in my hands years later when I was in college and living with “Granny,” who was widowed by then.
 The original Sprint Six had self-destructed by that point, and I’ll never forget the evening Granny helped me install a Chevy 350 V8 as a replacement (she operated the engine hoist while I guided everything into place).